 Festival Pass holders will have an Express line, but we still recommend getting here a little early to insure your favorite seat is available.

-If you’d like to eat or enjoy a libation prior to a screening or unwind with friends after, try Anson 11, Starbucks or TCBY Yogurt/Mrs. Fields Cookies inside the Mills Building next door, Cafe Central (behind the Plaza Hotel), the Dome Bar in the Hotel Paso del Norte or other nearby establishments.
+If you’d like to eat or enjoy a libation prior to a screening or unwind with friends after, try Anson 11, Starbucks or TCBY Yogurt/Mrs. Fields Cookies inside the Mills Building next door, Cafe Central (behind the Plaza Hotel) or other nearby establishments.

-See our Accommodations page for locations of restaurants and bars in the immediate vicinity.
+See our Accommodations page for a list of restaurants and bars in the immediate vicinity.
 We encourage Festival attendees to enjoy a meal between films at one of the growing list of eateries in the area.

 Anywhere you like (except in the theaters).
 We encourage all Festival attendees to watch multiple movies and enjoy a snack, lunch or dinner at one of the many restaurants and bars in the area.
 Check out the Accommodations page for a few ideas.

 Absolutely.
-During the course of the Festival, our wonderful team of volunteer organists will be performing on the restored Wyler Mighty Wurlitzer organ before each film screening in the Plaza Theatre and off and on during the free Plaza Days programs on August 3 and 10.
+During the course of the Festival, our wonderful team of volunteer organists will be performing on the restored Wyler Mighty Wurlitzer Pipe Organ before each film screening in the Plaza Theatre, and off and on during the free Plaza Days programs in the Festival.
 We are fortunate to have the Plaza’s original, rare and fully restored theatrical organ, so come early and enjoy some great music on the Plaza’s Mighty Wurlitzer.

 And don’t miss master organist Walter Strony when he returns to the PCFF to accompany a silent movie.

 Right next door to the Plaza Theatre.
-The Philanthropy Theatre is a state-of-the-art digital cinema that is part of the Plaza Theatre Annex.
-It's on the second floor, above the box office.
+The Philanthropy Theatre is a state-of-the-art digital cinema that is in the Plaza Theatre Annex, part of the Plaza Theatre complex.
+It’s on the second floor, above the box office.
 The Philanthropy Theatre’s entrance is located between the Plaza Box Office and the Plaza Theatre’s main entrance just under the marquee.
 The Philanthropy Theatre seats 191 people and has the latest in high-definition projection.

 We’ll show a mixture of children’s movies, foreign films, documentaries and movies with local connections there.

-Yes and no. Since we are the world's largest classic film festival, we try to show 35mm film prints of many of the titles scheduled for the Plaza Theatre’s Kendle Kidd Performance Hall.
+Yes and no. Since we are the world’s largest classic film festival, we try to show 35mm film prints of many of the titles scheduled for the Plaza Theatre’s Kendle Kidd Performance Hall.
 We’ve worked hard to procure the best available film prints of each title and we’re pleased that the major Hollywood studios have provided us with mostly archival film prints when possible.
-But a number of the screenings will take advantage of newly produced, digitally restored versions of our favorite classics.
+But a number of the screenings will take advantage of newly produced, digitally restored versions of our favorite classics (a new 4K digital projection system was installed in 2018).
 These will be noted in the program and on the website.

-In the Philanthropy Theatre, the El Paso Museum of Art's Energy Auditorium, the El Paso Public Library and the Foundation Room, we will present digital screenings of all titles listed for these venues.
+In the Philanthropy Theatre, the El Paso Museum of Art auditorium, the El Paso Public Library and the Foundation Room, we will present digital screenings of all titles listed for these venues.

 The outdoor films also will be digital screenings.

 We hope to have some surpluses from the Festival, but this is a non-profit event and a special project of the El Paso Community Foundation.
 Most of the Festival staff are volunteers and the El Paso Community Foundation devotes enormous resources and expertise to making the Plaza Classic a success.
 Any surpluses the Festival may generate go directly to the Plaza Classic Film Fund, which is managed by the El Paso Community Foundation.
-Our goal is to build this fund in the coming years and use it as a funding source for local film-makers, alternative festivals and other film initiatives.
-So your support of the festival (through sponsorships, donations, and ticket purchases) will help insure there are more film projects and festival opportunities in the future.
+Your support of the festival (through sponsorships, donations, and ticket purchases) will help insure there are more Plaza Classic Film Festivals in the future.